WeMakeDevs/github-tutorial/README.md

 - I love MLH
 - More power to kunal. love the work which your are doing for the community.
 - Anirudh Sharma finds the Community Classroom initiative really great!
--this is great community it helped me a lot
+- this is great community it helped me a lot
--excoted to be a part of it
+- excoted to be a part of it